Iterating Fun - Simon Newstead

 Earlier we tried hiring an engineer position the time efficient (ahem…lazy) way - throwing up a vanilla job ad and waiting for CVs to roll in.
 We only received 8, none up to our standards.

-Now with several positions to fill, fast, we resolved to do much more this time around.
+Now with several to fill, fast, we resolved to do much more this time around.

 Here are 10 tactics we used: